coccoinomane/web3cli/README.md

 - Label addresses, tokens and contracts for ease of use
 - Swap with Uniswap, TraderJoe, PancakeSwap, etc
 - Transfer tokens via their ticker
-- Stream pending transactions, new blocks and contract events
+- Set Telegram alerts based on pending transactions, new blocks and contract events
 - Replay transactions just with the tx hash
 - Concatenate commands to build powerful scripts
 - Import signers via private key or keyfile